xflorameng/covid-19_interventions/README.md

 Additionally, `single_simulation.py` gives an example that conducts in-depth analysis of one single simulation.
 The expected outputs are in the `results` directory.
 For the example configurations, the run time of one single simulation ranges from a few minutes to an hour on a standard computer.

 We also provide scripts in the `analysis` directory that conduct analysis of US data to corroborate simulation results.
 The results are in the `outputs` directory.
-The run time of each script takes a few minutes on a standard computer.
+The run time is a few seconds on a standard computer for `feature_importance.py` and `lockdown_tradeoffs.py`.
+The script `overcrowding.py` takes a few minutes to run on a standard computer.